How Stage IV is Diagnosed

 Step 3: Additional Tests

-Sometimes the following special scanning tests (similar to x-rays in that they provide special images of the inside of the body and require no surgery) may also be performed:
+Often following special scanning tests (similar to x-rays in that they provide special images of the inside of the body and require no surgery) are performed:

 - Ultrasound: An ultrasound uses sound waves to create pictures of the internal parts of the body, including collections of lymph nodes (called basins) and soft tissue.